hanami/view/docsite/source/scopes.html.md

 - `#for_render_env(render_env)`
 - `#call(name = nil, locals)`

-You can also inherit from `Dry::View::ScopeBuilder` and override any of its methods, if you want to customize just a particular aspect of the standard behavior.
+You can also inherit from `Hanami::View::ScopeBuilder` and override any of its methods, if you want to customize just a particular aspect of the standard behavior.